 - Pre-calibrated with X-rite i1 Display Pro

 One of the biggest challenges for creative professionals like photo editors is trying to keep pace with technology!
-Not only is sourcing the latest equipment challenging, but it also quickly becomes very expensive to replace your old tech with the newest models.
+Not only is sourcing the latest equipment challenging, but it also quickly becomes very expensive to continually replace your old tech with the newest models.
 And if something goes wrong, you’re left without the tools you need to perform your work.